What We Fund

 - Equipment for patients (beds, wheelchairs etc) (for this round, equipment may also include PPE for staff and patients, or any other equipment to support palliative care patients during the Covid-19 crisis).

-- Palliative care medicines (for this round, medicines and equipment may include that intended to ensure the safety of patients and staff including PPE; masks, aprons, gowns, face shields, temperature guns, hand sanitiser, soap etc.).
+- Palliative care medicines and Personal Protective Equipment (for this round, medicines and equipment may include that intended to ensure the safety of patients and staff including PPE; masks, aprons, gowns, face shields, temperature guns, hand sanitiser, soap etc.).

 - Capital improvement costs (e.g. adapting buildings to improve the patient experience) (for this round, capital improvement costs may include the adaptation of existing spaces to ensure the safety of staff and patients during the Covid-19 crisis).